seerbit/invoice-management-fastapi-seerbit-api/README.md

 ## How It Works

-1. **Invoice Creation:** Invoice data is validated and sent to the SeerBit API.
+1. **Invoice Creation:** Invoice data is validated and sent to the SeerBit Invoice API.
 If successful, the invoice is stored in MongoDB.

 2. **Invoice Retrieval:** Invoices can be fetched using their unique IDs stored in MongoDB.

-3. **Send Invoice:** Sends the created invoice to clients via SeerBit’s send API, notifying them of pending payments.
+3. **Send Invoice:** Sends the created invoice to clients via SeerBit’s send Invoice API, notifying them of pending payments.

 ## Notes

-• Ensure your [SeerBit API](https://seerbit.github.io/openapi/#tag/AUTHENTICATION) credentials are correctly set in your `.env` file for smooth integration.
+• Ensure your [SeerBit Invoice API](https://doc.seerbit.com) credentials are correctly set in your `.env` file for smooth integration.

 • MongoDB URI should allow external connections if using a cloud-based database.